-In addition to the BAR, UDAC and the Waterfront Commission, the applicant spoke to local residents, civic groups and business associations.
+In addition to the BAR, UDAC and the Waterfront Commission, the applicant spoke to local residents, civic groups, including nearby Founder's Park and business associations.
 These outreach efforts included coordination with the Old Town Civic Association, and meetings with the residents of the Oronoco Condominiums, and the North Old Town Independent Citizens Civic Association (NOTICe).